coveo/ui-kit/packages/quantic/docs/jsdoc-guidelines.md

 - **Case Assist**: Components pertaining to the Case Assist use-case.
 - **Result Template**: Components meant to be used within result templates.
 - **Utility**: Components providing a generic utility without pertaining to any specific Coveo Headless use-case.
-If there is more than one relevant category it should be specified with its own tag.
+If there are more than one relevant category, each should be specified with its own tag.
 If a new category is required it should be discussed with the code owners and adjustements must be made to the parsing script.

 ### @example